maread99/aoc/README.md

 My original [advent-of-code](https://adventofcode.com/) solutions in python, tidied to varing degrees.

-Probably not quick or competitive (at least Christmas side of around day 12).
+Probably not quick or competitive - at least Christmas side of around day 12 (day 6 from 2025).
 Hopefully intelligible.

 I usually solve parts a and b separately.
 I won't force a combined solution at the expense of intelligibility, although I might use or add one (**_comb**) if part b is a natural evolution of part a or if part a can be easily extracted from part b.